RenukaRamesh/Web_server/README.md

 ![solution](webserver.jpg)
 # RESULT:

-The program is executed succesfully...
+The program is executed succesfully.